thruflo/pyramid_simpleauth/README.md

     config.override_asset(to_override='pyramid_simpleauth:templates/layout.mako',
                           override_with='my_package:my_templates/layout.mako')

-Or you can override the signup and login templates individually, e.g.:
+Or you can nuke the signup and login templates directly, e.g.:

     config.override_asset(to_override='pyramid_simpleauth:templates/signup.mako',
                           override_with='my_package:my_templates/foo.mako')
     config.override_asset(to_override='pyramid_simpleauth:templates/login.mako',
                           override_with='my_package:my_templates/bar.mako')

-# Settings

 To change the url path for the authentication views, specify a `simpleauth.url_prefix` in your application's `.ini` configuration: